-Professionals who are not seeking an MPH degree, but are hoping to increase their training, can engage in various executive-style educational programs at Rollins, including free-standing certificates and special standing courses.
+Professionals who are not seeking an MPH degree, but are hoping to enhance their public health knowledge, can engage in various executive-style educational programs at Rollins, including free-standing certificates and courses.

 Certificate in Quantitative Methods in Public Health

 The Quantitative Methods in Public Health certificate is designed for working professionals who have determined that they need additional quantitative skills to advance their employment opportunities.
-These individuals already have a master’s degree or higher OR they have a bachelor’s degree with 3 or more years of relevant work experience.
+Individuals who are eligible for the certificate already have a master’s or terminal degree OR they have a bachelor’s degree with 3 or more years of relevant work experience.

 Courses for the certificate in Quantitative Methods for Public Health include: